All-microwave Lamb shift engineering for a fixed frequency multi-level superconducting qubit: Supplementary Information

 Fig.~\ref{fig_wide} shows the experimental result of wideband multi-level spectroscopy to find the transmon's undriven energy levels.
 We probe the transmon's second and third excited energy levels by inducing two-photon $g \rightarrow f$ and three-photon $g \rightarrow d$ transitions, respectively.

 Once we find the peaks without driving as in Fig.~\ref{fig_wide}, we trace the resonant frequencies as increasing the power of the driving field.
 In this step, we sweep the probe around expected transition frequencies with much narrower scanning ranges down to a few MHz.
 The calibrated probe field amplitudes in the frequency $\Omega_p$ for $g \rightarrow e$, $g \rightarrow f$, and $g \rightarrow d$ transitions are $2\pi\times155$ kHz, $2\pi\times6.92$ MHz, and $2\pi\times13.86$ MHz, respectively.
 We determine the proper probe field amplitudes for the multi-photon transitions by compromising the efficiency of the measurement and avoiding undesired sideband transitions between the transmon and resonator.

-The probe field alone has negligible impacts on the experiment unless the frequency is very close to the matching conditions for the sideband transitions between the resonator and transmon accidentally.
-In such situations, the probe can induce unexpected frequency shifts of the transmon and resonator.
+The probe field alone has negligible impacts on the experiment unless the frequency is very close to the matching conditions for the sideband transitions between the resonator and transmon.
+The frequency of the probe field is close to the resonant frequency $\omega_q$ of the transmon, and therefore typically far from the matching frequencies for sideband transitions.
 See Fig.~\ref{fig_probe} for the numerical simulation that supports our statement.
-We simulate the probe power effect on $ g\rightarrow d$ transition spectroscopy without regarding any sideband transition effect between the transmon and resonator.
+We simulate the probe power effect on $ g\rightarrow d$ transition spectroscopy when only a transmon is presented.

-The frequency of the probe field is close to the resonant frequency $\omega_q$ of the transmon, and therefore typically far from the frequency matching conditions for sideband transitions.
 We should also steer clear of scenarios in which certain combinations of the probe and drive frequencies satisfy undesired frequency matching conditions for sideband transitions.
-Such situations can cause significant discrepancies between theoretical predictions and experimental results.
-Fortunately, in this work, our experimental parameters are far removed from such conditions.
+Such situations can cause discrepancies between theoretical predictions and experimental results.
+Fortunately, our experimental parameters are far away from such conditions.